Magnetixaft/AgileQueen/test/test_ElliAdmin.md

 # User tests

 Elli_Admin has been extensively tested throughout its development in order combat bugs and unexpected behaviors.
 After each major commit made by a developer, the devloper in question is resposnbile to ensure that the Elli works as intended by following the below guidelines.
 Something that has been tested:
 *Home*
 1. Add and remove companies/offices/rooms shoud add and remove companies/offices/rooms in Firebase database.
 2. The newly added companies/offices/rooms shoud should be visable/bookable from the Elli user app.
-3. Drop down menus should only show selected companies/offices/rooms.
+3. After selecting a company/offices/rooms on the drop down menus only company/offices/rooms selected should be shown.

 *Analytics*
 1. The admin should be able to navigate and see the collected data from all the diffrent companies/offices/rooms.
-2. The data should be updtaded from the Firebase database. ((( TODO MED MER INFO SKRIVA OM)))
+2. The data should be updated dynamiclly from the Firebase database.

 *Config*
 1. Adding antother admin should give the new admin access to the app.